Himalayan Yoga Academy

 Rejuvenation of sluggish pancreatic secretion patterns in the diabetic occurs gradually by the performance of specific asanas, pranayamas, shatkarmas and bandhas, including uddiyana, and nauli.
 These probably act by increasing the diminished flow of blood to exhausted and atrophied glandular segments of the pancreas.

-Performance of the hatha yoga shatkarmas of laghoo shankhaprakshalana and kunjak kriya on a daily basis greatly aids the process of pancreatic restorataion by removing toxic wastes from the whole gastrointestinal tract, and by cleaning and irrigating associated ducts and glands.
+Performance of the hatha yoga shatkarmas of laghoo shankhaprakshalana and kunjak kriya on a daily basis greatly aids the process of pancreatic restoration.
+This process removes toxic wastes from the whole gastrointestinal tract.
+It cleans and irrigates associated ducts and glands.

 Yogic Management of Diabetes

-It is important that diabetics undertake yogic therapy n conjunction with the qualified medical supervision.
-Laboratory facilities should be available , so that in therapy can be objectively measured by serial assessment of blood and urinary sugar levels.
+Diabetics must undertake yogic therapy in conjunction with qualified medical supervision.
+Laboratory facilities should be available, so that in therapy can be objectively measured by serial assessment of blood and urinary sugar levels.
 This is especially important in the period of training when blood sugar levels begin to drop.

 The gradual withdrawl of daily insulin can be dangerous procedure, and in our opinion should not be attempted lightly, as the risks of precipitating the patient into keto-acidosis and hypoglycaemic coma are considerable.
 However, with the proper medical collaboration this objective can be safely achieved.